What Glycation Does to Your Skin Three Ways to Fight it

 2. Use anti-glycation products, such as Vitali Skincare with GHK-Cu.
 This potent regenerative peptide can help your skin in a number of ways by:

-By following these tips, you can help reduce the effects of glycation and keep your skin looking healthy and vibrant for years to come.
+By following these tips, you can help reduce the effects of glycation and keep your skin looking young and healthy for years to come.